Analytic tangent cones of admissible Hermitian-Yang-Mills connections: Examples

 where $\sigma=(z^2_1, z_2, z_3z_4)$. \begin{lem} $\E$ is a rank $2$ stable reflexive sheaf with singular set given by $\{[0,0,0,1], [0,0,1,0]\}$. \end{lem} \begin{proof} It is obvious that $\E$ is locally free away from $\{[0,0,0,1], [0,0,1,0]\}$.
 Near $[0,0,0,1]$, since $[0,0,0,1]$ is an isolated common zero of $\{z_1^2, z_2, z_3z_4\}$, by Lemma \ref{lem5.1}, we know $\E$ is reflexive near $[0,0,0,1]$.
 Similarly, $\E$ is also reflexive at $[0,0,1,0]$.
 Since $H^{0}(\C\P^{n-1}, \E\otimes \O_{\C\P^3}(-3))=0$, $\E$ is stable. \end{proof}

-By Theorem $2$ in \cite{BS}, choosing any smooth K\"ahler metric $\omega$ on $\C\P^3$, there exists an admissible Hermitian-Yang-Mills connection $A$ on $\E$ with singularities at $p_0=[0,0,0,1]$ and $p_1=[0,0,1,0]$.
+By Theorem $2$ in \cite{BS}, on $\C\P^3$ endowed with the standard Fubini-Study metric, there exists an admissible Hermitian-Yang-Mills connection $A$ on $\E$ with singularities at $p_0=[0,0,0,1]$ and $p_1=[0,0,1,0]$.
 We will apply our Theorem \ref{main} and \ref{Bubbling set} to study the local behavior of $A$ near $p_0$ and $p_1$.
 Locally around $p_0$, $\E$ is isomorphic to $\E_2$ (as defined as above).
 The same is true at $p_1$ by symmetry.
 So we see $\E$ provides an example in Corollary \ref{Example}.
-Strictly speaking, the underlying metric $\omega$ here is not flat, but as we pointed out in the beginning of Section 2, this does not cause technical difficulties.